This article may contain compensated links. Please read disclaimer for more info.

 Château de Villandry

-For the better view of the garden, go straight to the second floor and stand by the viewing point.
+For a better view of the garden, go straight to the second floor and stand by the viewing point.
 From here, you’ll get the best view of the entire complex.
-No need to visit in certain seasons as the administrator made a good call of planting different varieties of plants and flowers that bloom in different seasons.
-This means you can go at any time of the year and still enjoy their beautiful garden.
+The garden is beautiful to visit all year round as the administrator made a good call of planting different varieties of plants and flowers that bloom in different seasons.

 Suggested by Christine | Journey to France